A Friend Wants To Compare Views

 Mathematically balanced

-Every axis has exactly 8 questions pointing left and 8 pointing right โ€” no systematic bias is possible.
-Each question was reviewed to ensure neither framing nor content advantages one side.
-The full question set is available to inspect.
+Every axis has exactly 8 questions that push left and 8 that push right.
+Each question was reviewed to make sure neither the framing nor the content gives one side an unfair advantage.
+You can inspect the full question set yourself.

 Political Compass: documented left biasThis test: 8 questions each direction per axis